apache/accumulo-classloaders/modules/local-caching-classloader/README.md

 # Local Caching ClassLoader

 The LocalCachingContextClassLoaderFactory is an Accumulo ContextClassLoaderFactory implementation that creates and maintains a
-LocalCachingContextClassLoader.
+LocalCachingContext.
 The `LocalCachingContextClassLoaderFactory.getClassLoader(String)` method expects the method argument to be a valid `file`, `hdfs`, `http` or `https` URL to a context definition file.

 The context definition file is a JSON formatted file that contains the name of the context, the interval in seconds at which the context definition file should be monitored, and a list of classpath resources.
-The LocalCachingContextClassLoaderFactory creates the LocalCachingContextClassLoader based on the initial contents of the context definition file, and updates the classloader as changes are noticed based on the monitoring interval.
+The LocalCachingContextClassLoaderFactory creates the LocalCachingContext based on the initial contents of the context definition file, and updates the classloader as changes are noticed based on the monitoring interval.
 An example of the context definition file is below.

 ```